MG Privacy Policy

 • prospective employees, directors or contractors,

-• other people who deal with MG from time to time.
+• service providers and other people who deal with MG from time to time.

 Customers/buyers